vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 }
 ```

 However, instead of stopping as in the previous `request-response pattern`, it will try to find further records.
-For this, it will query the `files` table now with the exact same CID, joining the results with the `car_blocks` entries on the `file_id` of the file found, resulting in the following records:
+For this, it will query the `files` table now with the exact same CID, joining the results with the `car_blocks` entries on the `file_id` of the file found, as well as the `cars` and `storages` tables, resulting in the following records:

 - File record (separated for ease of illustration):